jescott07/runge-kutta-method/README.md

-# Computacional Methods For Solving Differential Equations
+# Computacional Methods For Solving Ordinary Differential Equations

-In this repository we will show how to use different methods for solving differential equations.
+In this repository we will show how to use different methods for solving ordinary differential equations.
 In the introduction, we will discuss about differential equations and the methods to solve them.
 In a second section we show the convergence of different methods and discuss which is more efficient.
 In the third section we will study the Lorenz System and in the last sections we will discuss about the duffing oscillator.

 ## Introduction